Have you got something to say about where you live? Do you want something to change?

 The council also consults with children and young people when recruiting to senior positions, including the Director of Children’s Services, Assistant Director, Children’s Social Care and even the Chief Executive of the council.

 The Youth Cabinet looks at issues affecting young people in your area.
+They meet fortnightly 6pm-8pm.
 If you’re aged 11-19, you can join a youth forum where you live: